Skip to content

 Yes, WordPress multisite is supported!

 To connect WooCommerce Zapier to an individual site in a WordPress multisite network, you need to authenticate using a Super Admin user account.
-You need a separate authentication for each individual site in your network.
+You need a separate authentication for each site in your network.

 Why is a Super Admin account necessary?